unique-chan/Simple-Image-Classification/README.md

 ## This repository contains:
 - Python3 / Pytorch code for multi-class image classification
 - Tensorboard code for logger
-- Scikit-learn code for confusion-matrix
+- Scikit-learn code for confusion matrix

 ## Prerequisites